Flux-Tailor/rate-plan-test-cases-sandbox/NGG/KNY/GAS/tariffStatements/statements_pscNbr012/raw_source_data/readme.txt

 sources:

-ETS DPS
+///ETS DPS
+Tariff Book:
-tariffBook PDF downloaded from on:
+* PDF downloaded from:
+* on:

+Statement:
-Statement PDF data downloaded from on:
+* PDF data downloaded from:
+* on:

+///Utility Website
-Supply charge data from
+Supply charge data:
+* downloaded from:
+* on: